jonathanharper3/read/README.md

 9. QB: My Life Behind the Spiral - Steve Young - Aug 2025
 10. Romney: A Reckoning - McKay Coppins - Sept 2025
 11. The Storm and The Tide: Tragedy, Hope and Triumph in Tuscaloosa - Lars Anderson - Sept 2025
+12. A Gentleman in Moscow - Amor Towles - Dec 2025